ka-architect/aws-solutions-architect-associate/topics/data/s3-object-storage/README.md

 - Application/Media hosting
 - Big data analysis, data lakes
 - Static website content
+- Excellent for object storage and scalability, performance characteristics differ from EFS or EBS for IOPS demands

 ## S3 - Buckets
 - **Buckets:** regional, where you store objects in S3